 Read the full article, titled “Observing Gay, Lesbian and heterosexual Couples’ Relationships – Mathematical modeling of conflict interactions,” in the Journal of Homosexuality here.

 Our couples therapists are trained to understand relationship differences in lesbian women and gay men.
-Our retreats help all couples get to the heart of the problems in their relationship and develop stronger ties.
+Our couples retreats help all couples get to the heart of the problems in their relationship and develop stronger ties.
+You can learn more about gay relationship conflict here.